(this includes changes made since 2016)

 Connections acquired some newer vehicles in January 2017 for service 13 (Haxby to Copmanthorpe).
 The service is now attracting more users from Copmanthorpe and loadings have increased significantly since they took over the service from First York in August 2015.

 Transdev runs the York to Ripon via Boroughbridge service using vehicles in bright orange livery branded as ‘Explorer’.
-This provides a useful service for walkers and leisure travellers to get out into the countryside, as do the Reliance services to Easingwold, Helmsley, Castle Howard and Sheriff Hutton.
-Also useful for walkers and day trippers are seasonal services run by Moorsbus (Summer Saturdays and Mondays including Bank Holidays) to Malton, Hutton-le-Hole and Danby www.moorsbus.org and Dalesbus (Summer Sundays and Bank Holidays) to Boroughbridge, Ripon and Fountains Abbey www.dalesbus.org
+This provides a useful service for walkers and leisure travellers to get out into the countryside, as do the Reliance and Transdev (formerly Stephensons) services to Easingwold, Thirsk, Helmsley, Castle Howard and Sheriff Hutton.
+Also useful for walkers and day trippers are seasonal services run by Moorsbus (Summer Fridays and Saturdays) to Malton, Hutton-le-Hole and Danby www.moorsbus.org and Dalesbus (Summer Sundays and Bank Holidays) to Boroughbridge, Ripon, Fountains Abbey and Grassington www.dalesbus.org

 A trial Sunday service 500 from Bishopthorpe, Woodthorpe and Foxwood to Askham Bar Park & Ride terminus was introduced by First York in November 2016, following local lobbying.
 The route was extended to the city centre in April 2017, but no longer serves Foxwood.
 Normal fares apply on service 500, but transfer tickets between the 500 and service 3 are also issued, providing faster journeys to/from the city centre.
 We are pleased that, to reduce emissions, they are using one of their electric buses.